Why Does my Child with a Learning Disability Have Low Self-Esteem?

 Remind your child that some of the greatest leaders and most successful people in life have a learning disability or ADHD.
 Tom Cruise and Whoopi Goldberg have dyslexia.
 Michael Phelps has ADHD.
 Steve Jobs had dyslexia, and Leonardo Da Vinci likely had both dyslexia and ADHD.
 Having a learning disability is a gift, and it certainly should not hold your child back in life.

-Turn to academic tutoring if need be
+Turn to academic tutoring if needed

-Many kids with learning disabilities struggle in school.
-They might have trouble with one skill, like reading, while others struggle with a combination of skills, like reading and math, or perhaps they have difficulty with executive functioning skills.
-Some students receive enough support at school to help them thrive, and certain parents are able to provide extra support at home.
-However, if your child continues to struggle despite these efforts, you may want to consider one- on-one tutoring.
-Make sure, however, that it is not homework help or generic tutoring, but that it is specialized tutoring, ideally using a multi sensory approach, provided by someone with extensive experience working with children with learning disabilities.
-Learn more at Orton Gillingham Tutors NYC and NJ – EBL Coaching.
+Many students with learning disabilities struggle in school.
+They might have trouble with one skill, like reading, while others struggle with a combination of skills, like reading and math, or executive functioning skills.
+Some students receive enough support at school to help them thrive, and certain parents can provide extra support at home.
+However, if your child continues to struggle despite these efforts, you may want to consider one-on-one multi-sensory tutoring or executive functioning coaching.
+Make sure, however, that it is not homework help or generic tutoring, but that it is specialized tutoring, ideally using a multi-sensory approach, provided by someone with extensive experience working with children with learning disabilities.

 Individuals with learning disabilities often have so many strengths – they are typically bright, creative, and social, but they don’t always see it.
 Try these ideas to empower your child, build their self-esteem, and ultimately help them thrive in school and in life.